Alcohol Hangover Symptoms

 - Alcohol Hangover Research Group.
 (2010).
 The alcohol hangover research group consensus statement on best practice in alcohol hangover research.
 Current Drug Abuse Reviews, 3(2), 116-126.

 - National Institute on Alcohol Abuse and Alcoholism.
-(2019).
-Hangovers.
+(2021, May).
+Understanding the dangers of alcohol overdose.